Here’s Why Owning Your Own Vehicle is About to go Out of Style

-The growth of technology has hit an open sprint, as new innovations and ideas are being developed and perfected at a rate like never before.
-This has caused some turbulence in societies across the world, as people of all different races and age groups have had to wrestle with the idea and ultimate implementation of world-changing inventions, like the Internet.
-Now that people all across the globe have become interconnected and we’ve gotten used to smartphones and having cameras all over the place, the next inevitable step in the progression of technological innovation is set to take place.
+New innovations and ideas are being developed and implemented at a rate like never before.
+This has caused some turbulence in societies across the world, as people of all different nationalities, age groups, and cultural backgrounds have had to wrestle with the idea and ultimate implementation of world-changing inventions, like the Internet.
+Now that people all across the globe have become interconnected and we’ve gotten used to gadgets and cameras in every corner, the next inevitable step in the progression of technological innovation is set to take place.

 One way technology is going to have a huge impact is within our systems of transportation, especially within the United States.
 Looking back over the past century, the state of transportation across the country has evolved dramatically.
 In the early part of the 20th century, mass transit was the primary way people got around cities, utilizing public railways, streetcars and metro systems.
 That system was co-opted by a plan set in motion by petroleum companies and automobile manufacturers, who had a vision of getting everyone in the country into their own car, paving the way for incredible business opportunities in the future.